aappleton8/OpPermissions/README.md

  - opscanop - Sets whether ops can use the */op* command or not (default: the default happens; op: the player must be an op; permission: the player must have the *oppermissions.op* permission; no|false: the command can only be issued from the console)
  - opscandeop - Sets whether ops can use the */deop* command or not (default: the default happens; op: the player must be an op; permission: the player must have the *oppermissions.op* permission; no|false: the command can only be issued from the console)
  - announceops - Sets if the plugin should send a message to all players each time an op joins the server (all: the message is sent if any op joins; permanent: the message is sent if an op on the permanent ops list joins; normal: the message is sent if an op not on the permanent ops list joins; no|false: no message is sent)
+ - permanentopsusecommands - Sets whether permanent ops can use the blocked commands even if they don't have the *oppermissions.command.command* permission or not (true: permanent ops can use the commands; false: permanent ops are treated the same as everyone else)
  - ops - The list of permanent ops
+ - commands - The list of blocked commands

 The default config file (config.yml) is given below:
 ```YAML